 Start With The People Who Are Already Emotionally Connected!

-Before the world ended and COVID-19 took away concerts I went to see Billy Joel at MSG (go ahead, judge me, I’m a born and raised New Yorker Its a NY State of mind thing) and what struck me is this: Even though the man can sell out MSG every single month and he’s on his 110th show and has grossed over 110M his people are there in the front row – His current wife, kids, ex-wife, and friends are all still there cheering him on!
+Years ago, I went to see Billy Joel at MSG (go ahead, judge me, I’m a born and raised New Yorker Its a NY State of mind thing) and what struck me is this: Even though the man can sell out MSG every single month and he’s on his 110th show and has grossed over 110M his people are there in the front row – His current wife, kids, ex-wife, and friends are all still there cheering him on!
 There are the people who were there on day one and who remain by his side and all artists need this.

 Artists tell me all of the time that they feel like their careers don’t “count” because only their friends and family come to see them.
 This is a great foundation.
 Without them, you can’t build on anything.
 You must always have your friends and family as your foundation – you just need to make sure that they are bringing more and more people into the fold and your audience is expanding.
 A lot of this takes planning and thought and you have to understand how to guide new fans towards staying in the fold with powerful CTAs and thoughtful marketing and promotion.

-If you are a DIY artist you probably can’t do this with the sophistication that the majors have in fact Billboard published an article recently that shows exactly how much more power the labels have but YOUR takeaway here is this – labels see tremendous VALUE in understanding behaviors and patterns of fans and you need to as well
+If you are a DIY artist you probably can’t do this with the sophistication that the majors have in fact Billboard published an article recently that shows exactly how much more power the labels have but YOUR takeaway here is this – labels see tremendous VALUE in understanding behaviors and patterns of fans and you need to as well.

 Your Fans Are Not All The Same